 In a TURP, the urologist inserts an instrument called a resectoscope through the tip of your penis and into the urethra.
 The resectoscope helps your doctor see and trim away excess prostate tissue that's blocking urine flow.
 After which, a urinary catheter is inserted for 1 – 2 days.
 TURP is performed under general or spinal anaesthesia, and a patient will need to stay in the hospital for between 1 – 3 days.

-The advantage of Greenlight Laser over the TURP is that it offers the doctor better control over bleeding.
+The advantage of photoselective vaporisation of the prostate over the TURP is that it offers the doctor better control over bleeding.
 It is especially useful for men who are on blood thinners for prevention of a heart attack or stroke.

-Do note that Greenlight Laser Therapy and TURP may have side effects that include retrograde ejaculation and erectile dysfunction.
+Do note that photoselective vaporisation of the prostate and TURP may have side effects that include retrograde ejaculation and erectile dysfunction.

 If you find yourself displaying any of these symptoms, consult a urologist and get yourself checked out.
 It is important to understand that while these urinary symptoms are more common with ageing, they should not be regarded as a normal part of life.
 Men should be evaluated to rule out more sinister causes of urinary symptoms.